Compact Proofs of Model Performance via Mechanistic Interpretability: Conclusion and Future Work

-We are indebted to various organizations for their support: \begin{itemize} \item Alignment Research Center for funding this project and making it possible at all \item Mentorship for Alignment Research Students (MARS) program of the Cambridge AI Safety Hub (CAISH) for setting up the collaboration between a subset of authors, and providing funding for compute and in-person research sprints \item Constellation and FAR Labs for hosting a subset of the authors and providing an excellent research environment, including as part of the Visiting Fellows Program and Astra Fellowship \end{itemize}
+We are indebted to various organizations for their support: \ifbool{neuripsonly}{ \textbf{Alignment Research Center} for funding this project and making it possible at all; \textbf{Mentorship for Alignment Research Students} (MARS) program of the \textbf{Cambridge AI Safety Hub} (CAISH) for setting up the collaboration between a subset of authors, and providing funding for compute and in-person research sprints; \textbf{Constellation} and \textbf{FAR Labs} for hosting a subset of the authors and providing an excellent research environment, including as part of the Visiting Fellows Program and Astra Fellowship. }{ \begin{itemize} \item Alignment Research Center for funding this project and making it possible at all \item Mentorship for Alignment Research Students (MARS) program of the Cambridge AI Safety Hub (CAISH) for setting up the collaboration between a subset of authors, and providing funding for compute and in-person research sprints \item Constellation and FAR Labs for hosting a subset of the authors and providing an excellent research environment, including as part of the Visiting Fellows Program and Astra Fellowship \end{itemize} }